-"The week of October 8-14, 2017 is recognized as the National Case Management Week in the United States.
+"The week of October 13-19 is recognized as the National Case Management Week in the United States.
 It is during this week that the nation pauses to recognize the compassion, dedication and quality of patient care outcomes achieved by our case managers across the health care continuum.
 The practice of case management provides for a collaborative approach to care that is critical in meeting complex clinical and psychosocial needs of consumers and their families.
-Here at Seniorlink, we are fortunate to have two roles of case managers, also known as care mangers; nurses and social workers.
+Here at Seniorlink, we are fortunate to have two different roles for case managers, also known as care mangers; nurses and social workers.
 While each discipline is unique in the duties performed, there is one common denominator, our credo: We stand with the caregiver nation.

-As a nurse care manager in Seniorlink, I have personally seen and heard countless stories of colleagues going above and beyond their job descriptions to help the families we serve.
+As a nurse care manager at Seniorlink, I have personally seen and heard countless stories of colleagues going above and beyond their job descriptions to help the families we serve.
 Our care managers do this out of compassion and dedication, without seeking praise or reward.
 It is during this week that we step back and applaud you for all that you do.
-Leo Buscaglia said it best, 'too often we underestimate the power of a touch, a smile, a kind word, a listening ear, an honest compliment, or the smallest act of caring, all of which have the potential to turn a life around."'
+Motivational author Leo Buscaglia said it best, 'too often we underestimate the power of a touch, a smile, a kind word, a listening ear, an honest compliment, or the smallest act of caring, all of which have the potential to turn a life around."'

 Thanks to Case Managers everywhere!